samareshbera/samareshbera.github.io/_pages/about.md

 Recent News
 ----------
-* Congratulations, Shivank! for the acceptance of your paper in SPCOM 2024 (https://ece.iisc.ac.in/~spcom/2024/).
+* Congratulations, Shivank! for the acceptance of your paper in [SPCOM 2024](https://ece.iisc.ac.in/~spcom/2024/).

 * **<i>Call for Book Chapter</i>** "Edge-Enabled 6G Networking Foundations, Technologies, and Applications" to be published by **<i>Springer Nature</i>** is out.
 See [here](https://samareshbera.github.io/files/CFBC_Springer_Nature.pdf) for details.